 What do ski boats have to do with God’s glory?
 According to Correct Craft CEO Bill Yeargin, everything.

 Since its inception in 1925, Correct Craft has operated based upon Christian principles first established by founder W.C.
-Maloon.
+Meloon.
 “Building boats to the glory of God” is the prominently displayed mission statement of the company.

 The family occupies a central place in the history of waterskiing, as well as the faith and work movement in America.
 Influenced by R.G.
-LeTourneau, the Maloons met with other Christian business owners to hammer out what it means to lead a company for God’s glory.
+LeTourneau, the Meloons met with other Christian business owners to hammer out what it means to lead a company for God’s glory.
 Today, Bill Yeargin builds on the faith culture of its founders.
-And, Ralph Maloon, now in his 90s, still comes to the office and loves to share his faith with anyone who docks close enough for a conversation.
+And, Ralph Meloon, now in his 90s, still comes to the office and loves to share his faith with anyone who docks close enough for a conversation.

 Questions to contemplate and discuss: